 If you pay by credit card your card provider will probably charge you an overseas transaction fee, typically between 2.5% and 5%.
 Clinics may also charge a fee for debit or credit card payments.
-You can avoid any extra fees by bringing cash with you.
+But, you can avoid any extra fees by bringing cash with you.

-It’s common for dentists to split payments according to the work you have done each day.
-Be wary of paying in full upfront since it ties you in to that dentist.
+It's common for dentists to split payments according to the work they have done each day.
+Be wary of paying in full upfront since it ties you into that dentist.
 If you later change your mind it could be hard to get your money back for any incomplete work.

 Although Molar City is a safe place, it's still a good idea to take some common-sense precautions when you travel there.
 Don't take valuables unless you need to, and keep any cash safely hidden away until you need it.